5 Ways Restaurants are Keeping Customers Safe as COVID-19 Continues to Spread

 There are three major categories to measure the risk of going to restaurants.
 Low risk restaurants focus on drive through, delivery, take-out, and curbside pick up.
-Restaurants with indoor and out door seating in addition to limited capacity and tables six feet part are considered medium risk.
+Restaurants with indoor and outdoor seating in addition to limited capacity and tables six feet part are considered to be medium risk.
 Restaurants that are high risk have indoor and outdoor seating while the capacity is not reduced and tables are not spaced six feet apart.

 So, how do you know what restaurants are doing to keep you safe?
 Here’s what to look for:

 1. Hand Hygiene

 As a customer, you want to make sure all employees are required to wash their hands frequently.
 Some restaurants prefer that employees wear gloves as an extra precaution.
 Another aspect to consider is if the restaurants are providing hand sanitizer for all customers near entrances, exits, and other convenient areas.

 Face covers are proven to help prevent the spread of COVID-19.
 Restaurant employees are required to wear a cloth mask or face shield to protect themselves and customers.
 Customers also should be required to wear their face coverings when they are not seated at a table to protect others.
 Some restaurants are providing face masks for customers that forget theirs or have broken them.
 They are also responsible for providing masks and shields for employees while they are working.

 3. Cleaning and Disinfecting

 Cleaning routines have completely changed for restaurants due to the pandemic.
 High touched surfaced are frequently disinfected, and employees have more access to adequate cleaning equipment.
 Some restaurants have created a cleaning schedule which causes them to close and clean the entire restaurant and then reopen.
 Other restaurants have a system to clean before the next guest is seated.